How to review a draft patent application and provide useful comments

 What types of patent review comments are less important?

 Avoid spending too much time reviewing the background of the invention.
-Any explanations of the prior art do not need to get into too much detail.
-When it comes to talking about the prior art, less is more.
-You also do not need extensive descriptions of known technologies or known components.
-Instead, focus on the key unique features and elaborate on such features in gory detail.
+Any explanations of the prior art not need get into too much detail.
+Less is more when it comes to discussing the prior art.
+Extensive descriptions of known technologies or known components are unnecessary.
+Focus instead on the key unique features, and elaborate on such features in gory detail.

 How should you review patent drawings?

-Patent drawings enable you to claim features that help distinguish your invention from the prior art.
+Patent drawings help provide support for unique features that you may want to claim in order to distinguish your invention from the prior art.
 This does not mean that every feature illustrated in the drawing will somehow limit your patent.
 Claims, not figures, define your patent rights.
 That being said, you should point out any inaccurate depictions.
 Make sure to mention any missing parts that seem important or unique.

 Unlike a utility patent, the drawings in a design patent will define the scope of your claim.
-That means that utility patent drawings have flexibility to show details that may or may not end up in the claims, but the details in design patent drawings will affect the scope of your IP rights.
+Utility patent drawings, on the other hand, have the flexibility to show details that may or may not end up in the claims.
+So it’s better to show more than less in utility patent drawings.

-How should you make suggested edits of your draft patent application?
+How should you suggest edits to your draft patent application?

 Visually noticeable revisions from the client are always helpful.
-Keep in mind that a draft utility patent application will typically consist of two files to review:
+A draft utility patent application will typically consist of two files to review:

 1. a Word doc containing the written description and claims;

-In my opinion, an efficient way to edit a Word document is to turn on “Track Changes” so that your revisions are visible.
+An efficient way to edit a Word document is to turn on “Track Changes” so that your revisions are visible.
 Added words are shown underlined while deleted matter is shown with a strikethrough.
 This helps the patent attorney to avoid missing any edits.
-If you do not own Microsoft Word, consider highlighting your edits and/or using a different text color.
-MS Word also allows you to insert comments which your patent attorney can review and respond to with their own comments.
+You can also highlight your edits or use a different text color.
+MS Word also allows you to insert comments which can be reviewed and addressed by the author.

 How should you review and revise patent claims?